-Other education typologies you can look at
+Other education typologies

-Education typologies do not differ greatly from one researcher to other.
+Education typologies do not differ greatly from one researcher to another.
 This is good news, as in some other sectors there is still no general agreement on what the specific corruption issues are.
 Some of the typologies structure the issues by functional area (e.g. procurement, exams), or corruption type (bribery, coercion), whilst others structure them according to whether they occur in the Ministry, or at school level.
 Nonetheless, the differences are worth examining, as they may show up specific corruption issues that are more relevant to your own situation.